FusionAuth/fusionauth-site/site/_posts/2023-01-19-what-happens-after-oauth-authentication-event.md

 In other situations, you need to retrieve data from other APIs with no domain limits, over secure, server-side channels.

 Below is an example of how you can proxy API requests through server-side components.
+The APIs receiving the tokens must still validate them, with the same options as discussed above.

 {% plantuml source: _diagrams/blogs/after-authorization-code-grant/session-storage-api-calls.plantuml, alt: "Proxying API calls using tokens stored in a server-side session." %}